SAP/spartacus-docs/pages/installation/Building-the-Spartacus-Storefront-from-Libraries.md

 ---
 layout: home
+title: Building the Spartacus Storefront from Libraries
 ---

-# Building the Spartacus Storefront from Libraries

 The following instructions describe how to build a storefront application using published Spartacus libraries.